fabfab1/EnCAB/EnCAB/README.md

 ## How It Works

-Upon launch, EnCAB.py does the following things:
+Upon launch, `EnCAB.py` does the following things:
 1. Make a list of all file names in the website directory
 2. Parse XML data contained in the algoritms' directory and check for errors
-3. Read HTML files and extract `<section>` attributes
-4. Generate HTML code from templates with the data and the section attributes
+3. Generate HTML code from templates with the data
-5. Update the content of `<section>` with the new generated HTML
+4. Update website HTML files with `<section>` tags, writing inside the tags the generated HTML code

 ## Getting started